What are the costs and budget to live in Laos ?

 🛒 Where do locals normally go for their weekly shopping?

 Market is a go-to for locals.
 The prices in there are significant lower than in normal stores, so if you are willing to save a buck, go to local markets where you can get everything one needs.
-Expatriates are generally shared: buying fruit at the market and using supermarkets to buy imported products or meat and some dairy products.
+Expatriates are generally split between buying fruit at the market and using supermarkets to buy imported products or meat and some dairy products.

 🚗 Will I be able to afford renting a car in Laos on a long-term basis?